 Your surgeon may begin tissue expansion immediately at the time of breast removal.
 If you’ve had an injury, on the other hand, your surgeon will probably recommend that tissue expansion be performed in an outpatient surgical facility after the wound has healed.

 More and more frequently, surgeons are performing tissue expansions on an outpatient basis for cost savings and convenience.

 Types of Anesthesia

-In most cases, the initial operation will take one to two hours, depending on the size and area of skin to be expanded.
-Your surgeon will begin by making a small incision next to the area of skin to be repaired, and will do everything possible to make the incision as inconspicuous as possible.
+In most cases, the initial operation will take one to two hours, depending on the size and area of the skin to be expanded.
+Your surgeon will begin by making a small incision next to the area of the skin to be repaired and will do everything possible to make the incision as inconspicuous as possible.